longyangking/Parrot/README.md

 + Experimental language features
 + System interface supported

+## Requirements
++ LLVM
++ Clang

 ## Status
-Unfortunately, I'm reviewing C currently and it may spend some time.
+Unfortunately, I'm reviewing C currently and it may spend some time on mastering LLVM.